Englewood Avenue station

-Englewood Avenue station is a light rail station on the MBTA Green Line C branch located in the median of Beacon Street just west of Englewood Avenue in Brookline, Massachusetts.
-The station consists of two low side platforms which serve the C branch's two tracks.
-Englewood Avenue is not accessible.
+Englewood Avenue station is a light rail stop on the Green Line C branch of the MBTA subway system, located in the median of Beacon Street at Englewood Avenue in Brookline, Massachusetts.
+The station has two low side platforms which serve the C branch's two tracks.
+Englewood Avenue station is accessible, with raised platforms to accommodate low-floor light rail vehicles.